Loading...

 How to consume Mutton Seekh Kebab without glucose spikes

-Include a generous portion of non-starchy vegetables such as spinach, broccoli, or bell peppers to your meal.
-These can slow down the absorption of glucose.
+Add a side of non-starchy vegetables like broccoli, spinach, or bell peppers to your meal.
+The fiber content helps slow down the absorption of glucose in the bloodstream.

 Incorporate Healthy Fats